Trauma, Fear, and Fuzz of the Past

 Why do we feel fear before we can even identify what is making us afraid?
 And how does this relate to sexual abuse we may have experienced in the past?
-Research into how fear is processed in the brain can shed light onto how a small fuzz can create a large fuss in our brains and bodies, particularly if the fuzz relates to past trauma.
+Research into how fear is processed in the brain can shed light on how a small fuzz can create a large fuss in our brains and bodies, particularly if the fuzz relates to past trauma.

 Fear takes two simultaneous pathways in the brain; one is fast and one is slow.1 When your body receives visual signals from the outside world, it creates a basic representation of the object and sends a quick message to a place in your brain called the amygdala.2 Here, our brain asks, “Is this thing a potential threat?”

 Comparing the major features of the object to what you’ve encountered before, your amygdala makes a snap judgment of whether the body needs to get ready for battle.
 If the amygdala deems the fuzz has enough similarities to a spider (or a similar threat), it activates other battle systems in your body, even without fully knowing what the object is.
 Stress hormones are released, your sympathetic nervous system is kicked into high gear, and your thoughts may retreat to the effectiveness of a flame-thrower as a defense tool.